scionproto/scion/doc/dev/design/router-port-dispatch.rst

 SCMP Daemon
 ^^^^^^^^^^^

-The remaining functionality of the dispatcher, namely responding to SCMP echo requests, is implemented to a new, very simple "SCMP daemon".
+The remaining functionality of the dispatcher, namely responding to SCMP echo requests, is implemented in a new, very simple "SCMP daemon".
 This daemon opens UDP/IP port 30041, where it receives and replies to SCMP Echo requests.
 On this port, it will also receive any packet where an appropriate destination port could not be determined (e.g. SCMP error messages for malformed packages).
 These events are only logged and counted, but otherwise no appropriate action is possible.